 Canacol prioritizes the security of its data, systems, and processes with a proactive approach incorporating real-time threat detection as well as vulnerability assessments, internal audit tools, and technology to prevent Malware / Ransomware / Phishing and similar attacks.

-Canacol's practices are aligned with ISO IEX 27001 standards, and it is anticipated that this certification will be completed in the second half of 2022.
+Canacol's practices are fully aligned with ISO IEC 2700/2013 standards.